rehypejs/rehype-github/packages/color/readme.md

 ### `Behavior`

-What to do with the result from the builder (TypeScript type).
+How to handle the result from the builder (TypeScript type).

 You can either append to the code element or replace it.